hpark09/NYITFACE/README.md

 echo %OPENCV_ANDROID_SDK% %EIGEN3_DIR%
 ```

+Fix To the 1st error( https://developer.android.com/ndk/guides/cpp-support)
+c++_static

+Rest should work fine
+Just make sure the paths are right

 __Please note that ```/path/to/``` should be replaced with the actual path to the Eigen and OpenCV Android SDK directories.__

 If you have troubles setting the environmental variables, then you can just hardcode the paths in [settings.gradle](settings.gradle) and [Android.mk](app/src/main/cpp/Android.mk).